Most interesting landmarks of New Zealand

 - Percy Burn Viaduct – Southland.
 One of the largest historical wooden viaducts, initially built for logging tramway in 1923.
 Now this 125 m long and 36 m high bridge serves for pedestrians.

-Described wonders of New Zealand
+Described landmarks of New Zealand

 The island nation of New Zealand hosts some of the most impressive natural attractions of the world.